SLEDGE: Synthesizing Driving Environments with Generative Models and Rule-Based Traffic: Introduction

 \section{Introduction}

 While recent breakthroughs in generative AI have revolutionized natural image synthesis~\cite{Esser2024ARXIV,Brooks2024}, generative models are yet to find widespread adoption in autonomous driving.
 In contrast to the regular pixel grid of images, self-driving planners typically require abstract bird's eye view (BEV) representations as input which characterize the most important scene elements (\eg, lanes, traffic lights, static and dynamic objects) in a compact, vectorized format (see \figref{fig:raster}).
 These representations are a key component of data-driven simulators which are necessary for rigorous evaluation of planners~\cite{Dauner2023CORL,Zhai2023ARXIV,Li2023ARXIV,Contributors2024}.
-However, learning a generative model on such irregular vectorized representations is hard.
+However, learning a generative model on such irregular vectorized representations is challenging.

 Consequently, many existing data-driven simulators~\cite{Karnchanachari2024ICRA,Gulino2023NIPS} are initialized by simply replaying logs of abstract representations.
 They extract the local lane graph from a High Definition (HD) map and object bounding boxes from pre-recorded annotation logs.
-They test planning algorithms by simulating short scenarios ($\sim$15 seconds long) in which the algorithms must safely traverse the route followed in the original log.
-However, to provide sufficient diversity among routes for comprehensive testing, these simulators require huge databases, \eg, nuPlan~\cite{Karnchanachari2024ICRA} consists of 1300 hours of driving logs which require over 2TB of storage.
+Planning algorithms can be tested in scenarios with restricted routes and durations ($\sim$15 seconds long), to ensure that the environment during simulation is covered in the recording.
+Moreover, to provide sufficient diversity among routes for comprehensive testing, these simulators require huge databases, \eg, nuPlan~\cite{Karnchanachari2024ICRA} consists of 1300 hours of driving logs which require over 2 TB of storage.
 Such high resource requirements heighten the barrier for entry into the field of vehicle motion planning.

-In this paper, we study the task of generating simulation-ready abstract representations of driving scenes.
+In this paper, we study the generation of simulation-ready abstract representations of driving scenes.
 Using generative models as an alternative to log replays has the potential for significant compression~\cite{Santurkar2017ARXIV}.
-Furthermore, abstract representations are far lower dimensional than visual data, simplifying the generation task.
-However, the unique characteristics of abstract representations in driving scenes pose new challenges to modeling them, e.g., they require accurate topological connectivity and precise modeling of geometry (e.g., parallel/perpendicular lines) in order to be useful for simulation.
+However, the unique characteristics of abstract representations in driving scenes pose new challenges to modeling them, e.g., they require accurate topological connectivity, variable entity counts, and precise modeling of geometry (e.g., parallel lines).
+Due to these characteristics, generative models that operate on uniformly sized representations (e.g., images) are incompatible with our data-driven simulation task.